raihaninfo/javascript_practice/README.md

 # javascript practice.

 # Javascript All You Need to Know

-## This reposetory for javascript pactice.
+## This Repo only for javascript pactice.

 [![Facebook-Page][facebook-shield]][facebook-url]
 [![Instagram][instagram-shield]][instagram-url]
 [![LinkedIn][linkedin-shield]][linkedin-url]